Stripe order in quasicrystals: Stripe phases in the Ammann--Beenker approximants

 We now move to the stripe phase.
 Due to the underlying symmetry of the tiling, we expect the four different stripes displayed in Fig.~\ref{fig:stripe_def}(a)-(d), which are labeled $\mathcal{S}_1\,$-$\,\mathcal{S}_4$.
 In Fig.~\ref{fig:stripe_def}(e), we compare the expected energy per spin of these ideal configurations and those of the MC simulation.
 We observe that they are very close, with a relative difference of at most $0.25\%$ for $N=8119$.
 This difference is due to the boundary conditions of the square approximant.
 Both open and periodic conditions produce deviations with respect to the ideal stripe configurations $\mathcal{S}_1\,$-$\,\mathcal{S}_4$, which are suppressed as the system size increases, as expected.
 This gives us confidence that these stripe configurations are the ground state for large $J_2/J_1$.

 We then define the local order parameter associated with these stripe configurations.
 This can be done by first considering the sites with $z=8$, which possess the complete eightfold rotational symmetry of the tiling.
-In Fig.~\ref{fig:stripe_def}(f), we show a schematic diagram depicting the anticlockwise labeling of the nearest neighbor spins $S_{i(n)}$ ($n=1,2,\dots,8$) around a spin $S_i$ at some site $i$ with $z=8$.
+In Fig.~\ref{fig:visual_guide}(a), we show a schematic diagram depicting the anticlockwise labeling of the nearest-neighbor spins $S_{i(n)}$ ($n=1,2,\dots,8$) around a spin $S_i$ at some site $i$ with $z=8$.
 The sum of two such spins is concisely written as $\eta_{i}^{k,l}=S_{i(k)}+S_{i(l)}$.
 We define the complex local order parameter at this site as $M_{i}=M^{+}_i+\textrm{i}\tsp M^{-}_i$ where

 We can extend the definition of $M_{i}$ for sites $i$ with $z<8$ by simply setting $S_{i,n}=0$ for the $8-z$ absent bonds.
-For an ideal stripe configuration $\mathcal{S}_m$ with $m=1,2,3$ or $4$, $M_{i}$ takes the following values at all sites $i$ with even $z$: $1$, $e^{\textrm{i}\pi/2}$, $e^{\textrm{i}\pi}$ and $e^{3\textrm{i}\pi/2}$, respectively.
+This is depicted in Fig. \ref{fig:visual_guide}, where one can calculate $M_{i}$ to find that $M^{+}_i=1$ in all cases, with $M^{-}_i=0$ for sites with even coordination number (a)-(c) and $|M^{-}_i|=1/z$ for sites with odd coordination number (d)-(f).
+The latter is finite due to an imbalance in the number of neighbors.
+We consider only the component that saturates (i.e., whose absolute value reaches unity) to identify the stripe state.
+For an ideal stripe configuration $\mathcal{S}_m$ with $m=1,2,3$ or $4$, $M_{i}$ takes the following values at all sites with even $z$: $1$, $e^{\textrm{i}\pi/2}$, $e^{\textrm{i}\pi}$ or $e^{3\textrm{i}\pi/2}$, respectively.
 In this way, we can locally identify the emergence of stripe configurations and map the formation of domains.
 Moreover, this construction allows us to define a set of local phases $\xi_{i,m}=\pm 1$ characterizing each stripe ordered state.
 The stripe order parameter is thus defined as

 with the susceptibility and the normalized Binder cumulant associated with it given by:

 Sample results of our MC simulations considering this order parameter are shown in Fig.~\ref{fig:stripe_mc}.
 The specific heat exhibits a peak that increases with system size, signaling a phase transition.
 The order parameter also becomes finite at low $ T$, albeit it does not saturate due to the competition between the different stripe domains.
 This competition does not disrupt long-range order, although it makes the MC sampling more challenging for the larger approximants.
 These ordering tendencies can be inferred from the pronounced peak in the order parameter susceptibility and the crossing of the Binder cumulant for different system sizes.